 Internal funding is offered through the Internal Research Support Fund (IRSF), which considers applications once per year.
-Calls inviting applications are issued once the institutional budget has been approved, in the early summer.
-IRSF support may be requested for research projects.
 This funding is prioritized for new researchers without a grant record, researchers who are unable to access or locate appropriate external funding sources and projects considered particularly important to the mission of CMCC.
 Both faculty and staff at CMCC may apply to this opportunity.
 This includes students in the CMCC Graduate Residency Program.
 The intent of the IRSF is to encourage investigators to pursue projects which will eventually evolve into protocols that may be submitted to competitive calls from funding agencies.
 Proposals for reviews (systematic, scoping, narrative) are not considered for this opportunity.
 Secondary analysis of an existing dataset is eligible.
 Applications involving research for a Masters thesis or Doctoral thesis at another institution (i.e. not CMCC) are not eligible.